scikit-beam/XrayDB/doc/dbschema.rst

 The `xray_levels` table holds data for electronic levels of atoms.
 Each row represents a core electronic level.

-.. index:: Table of X-ray Levels
+.. index:: DB Table of X-ray Levels
 .. _db_xray_levels_table:

-   Table of X-ray and core electronic levels.  `fluorescence yield` gives the probability of an empty level refilling by X-ray fluorescence.
+   DB Table of X-ray and core electronic levels.  `fluorescence yield` gives the probability of an empty level refilling by X-ray fluorescence.
 The `jump ratio` is the ratio of values for photo-electric cross section (that is, from :ref:`db_photoabsorption_sect`) 1 eV above the absorption edge to that 1 eV below the absorption edge.
-See :ref:`Table of X-ray Edges
+See :ref:`Table of X-ray Edges <xraydb-edge_table>`
-   <xraydb-edge_table>`

     +----------------------+--------------+---------------------------------------+
     |  Column              |  Type        | Description                           |